1Strategy/vpc-starter-template/README.md

+# Notes for Branch

+This branch is to support deployment of VPCs across accounts via stacksets as well as including additional templates to integrate a centralized transit gateway and update the associated routes into into the existing route tables.

 # 1Strategy AWS VPC template

 This VPC template is a complete CloudFormation template to build out a VPC network with public and private subnets in three AWS Availability Zones.